-Underground drilling takes on greater importance in the latter stages of the mining cycle as clients develop underground mines.
-In the previous fiscal year, the Company entered a new type of underground service with the acquisition of the assets of Taurus Drilling Services, a provider of underground percussive/longhole drilling, which relates more to the production function of a mine.
-Offering both underground production drilling and underground core drilling, the Company now provides an even wider range of complementary services to its clients.
+The Company's underground services include both underground exploration drilling and underground percussive/longhole drilling.
+Underground exploration drilling takes on greater importance in the latter stages of the mining cycle as clients develop underground mines.
+Underground percussive/longhole drilling, which relates more to the production function of a mine, provides more stable work during the mining cycles.
+By offering both underground production drilling and underground core drilling, the Company provides a wide range of complementary services to its clients.

 A key part of the Company's strategy is to maintain a strong balance sheet.
-The Company is in a unique position to react quickly when the industry begins to recover as its financial strength allows it to invest in safety, retain key employees and maintain its equipment in good condition.
+The Company is in a unique position to react quickly when the industry begins to recover as its financial strength allows it to invest in safety and continuous improvement initiatives, to retain key employees and to maintain its equipment in good condition.
 The Company also has a variable cost structure whereby most of its direct costs, including field staff, go up or down with contract revenue, and a large part of the Company's other expenses relate to variable incentive compensation based on the Company's profitability.